-The gateway in Figure 7.6 is BB3-7101 or BB2-7010-01 or BB2-7010-01-10X from Control Solutions.
-There is a built-in web server "Babel Buster 3/2" with default IP 172.19.24.180 that can be accessed via web browser with user name and password.
-Through the web server, customer can configure up to 5000/1000 BACnet objects of interest.
+7.6 BB3-7101 or The gateway in Figure is BB2-7010-01 BB2-7010-01-10X Control or from Solutions. is web There а built-in server "Babel Buster 3/2" with default IP 172.19.24.180 that can be accessed via web browser with user web name and password.
+Through the server, can configure up to 5000/1000 BACnet customer objects of interest.
 Three types of objects are commonly interested in MasterTrace heat tracing panel.
 They are analog input object, binary input object, and analog value object.
 (1) Analog input objects are created to poll their assigned modbus registers for heater measurement values such as RTD temperature, heater current, and ground fault current.
 (2) Binary input objects are created to reflect the binary signals of heater on/off status, heater alarm status, and specific alarm flags.
 They are constructed by extracting their specific bit within the heater status register 40110 (4 bytes) or heater alarm status register 40112 regularly polled from MasterTrace heat tracing modules.
 (3) Analog value objects are created to monitor operation setpoints of interest, such as heater enable and heater setpoint.
 These writable objects can be updated via the HMI interface in the building management system.